shusuiCatLover/wppbot/README.md

 # wppbot

 wppbot is a simple WhatsApp bot built using the [whatsapp-web.js](https://wwebjs.dev/) library.
-It allows you to automate interactions on WhatsApp, such as responding to messages and handling events, by running a Node.js script that connects to your WhatsApp account via the web client.
+It automates WhatsApp interactions by connecting to your account via the web client and running a Node.js script.

 ## Features

 - Connects to WhatsApp Web using QR code authentication
-- Logs all incoming messages to the console
+- Sends a welcome/help message and a registration form link automatically to a configured number when the bot starts
-- Automatically replies messages
+- Logs all incoming messages to the console for monitoring
 - Easily extendable for custom commands and automations

 ## Getting Started